Saris & punjabi suits in Singapore

 2. Jinders – Includes plus size clothing

-3. RUMA’S Collection – Full Punjabi and kurta sets at less than $100
+3. RUMA’S Collection – Full Punjabi & kurta sets at less than $100

 We get it – wanting to get an entirely new ensemble on a tight budget is tough.
 Getting separate pieces for the kurta, pants and dupatta can rack up quite a bill.
 But for those hoping to stretch their dollar this Deepavali, consider shopping at RUMA’S Collection.

-Their 2-piece kurta sets with palazzo pants range from $75 – $88, while the 3-piece sets with additional dupatta are at a bargain for just $98.
+Their 2-piece kurta sets with palazzo pants range from $98-$110, while the 3-piece sets with additional dupatta are at a bargain from just $98.
 As a bonus, there’s free shipping on all items within Singapore too.

-6. Dakshaini Silks – Ethnic Indian wear for men and women
+5. Dakshaini Silks – Ethnic Indian wear for men & women

 Image credit: Dakshaini Silks